minqiaowang/hybrid-adg/provision-dbcs/provision-dbcs.md

    ![](./images/image-20200130200100992.png " ")

-7. Remmeber and write down the Database Unique Name like `ORCL_nrt1d4`.
+7. Write down your Database Unique Name ie:`ORCL_nrt1d4`.
 8. Click the **Nodes**,  write down the public ip address of the database host node and the Host Domain Name.

    ![](./images/image-20200130200337237.png " ")

-Now you are complete to Provisioning the Database System steps.
+You have completed the Database Cloud provisioning steps.
+It will be used as your standby database.